FischbachLab/nf-ninjamap/README.md

     --container-overrides command="fischbachlab/nf-ninjamap, \
     "-params-file", "s3://genomics-workflow-core/Results/Ninjamap/parameters/example_parameters.json" "
 ```
 ### A debug option is added to the ninjamap pipeline.
 The debug and coverage must be set to 1 at the same time.
 After enabling this debug option, it will output two sets of bam files in two folders ninjaMap/debug/singular and ninjaMap/debug/escrow, respectively.
+Note that the run time might be doubled if using the debug option.

 + Singular set: singular(primary) bam, index bai and region bed files for each strain.
 + Escrow set: escrow bam, index bai and region bed files for each strain.